 You should approach your B2B marketing strategy with the same intention.
 Set a goal, choose the target audience, and execute.
 Going narrower may bring fewer people into your sales pipeline, but they are more quality leads that have a higher chance of converting into sales.

 Focusing too wide will maybe get you more email addresses, but unless your goal is to sell them, that isn’t such a big deal.
-It is much better to have fewer people in your funnel, that are leads of better quality than to have a bunch of random leads that fall off along the way.
-The primary goal of marketing is to increase sales; everything else is secondary.
+It is much better to have fewer people in your sales funnel, that are leads of better quality than to have a bunch of low quality leads from Facebook, where your ideal B2B customers are not browsing that fall off along the way.
+The primary goal of effective B2b marketing is to increase sales; everything else is secondary.